 ⭐ Reviews – Fluoride Removal Pitchers 2023

 Clearly Filtered Water Pitcher

-Our testing highlighted the Clearly Filtered Water Pitcher as the most capable water filter pitcher across the board, not only for 99.5% fluoride removal, but for the removal of more than 365 harmful drinking water impurities.
+Our testing highlighted the Clearly Filtered Water Pitcher as the most capable water filter pitcher across the board, not only for 99.5% fluoride reduction, but for the reduction of more than 365 harmful drinking water impurities.

 - Obtains healthy minerals – Despite targeting some minerals in drinking water (i.e. fluoride), this smart filter retains healthy alkaline minerals that give water a pleasant taste.

 - Tested to NSF Standards – Although the Clearly Filtered pitcher doesn’t have an official NSF certification, it’s been independently tested to NSF Standards 42, 53, 401, and P473.

 Best For: Anyone looking for a filter that has been proven to virtually eliminate fluoride and greatly reduce more than 360 contaminants for the cleanest, safest, best-tasting drinking water.